About Services Clients Capital Partners Space Economy 101 Insights Get in Touch

 In-Orbit Servicing: The Rise of Satellite Maintenance

-A new generation of companies is developing in-orbit servicing capabilities -- from refuelling and repair to life extension missions.
-These technologies are fundamentally changing the economics of satellite ownership, transforming assets with fixed operational lifespans into maintainable, upgradeable infrastructure with significantly longer revenue-generating potential.
+A new generation of companies is developing in-orbit servicing capabilities — from refuelling to life extension.
+These technologies are changing the economics of satellite ownership, transforming fixed-lifespan assets into maintainable infrastructure.

 Infrastructure February 2026

-The $500 Billion Ground Segment: Why Earth-Based Infrastructure Matters
+The Ground Segment: Why Earth-Based Space Infrastructure Matters

 Regulation February 2026